-To test and compare control methods, we have used the VISSIM traffic simulation environment-a microscopic multi-modal traffic simulator that gives the user control over all aspects of the network, such as vehicle type, driver behavior, intersection control, and statistical data collection.
-The VISSIM simulator allows for many types of signal controllers to be used.
-Additionally, a built-in fixed-time controller, the VAP (Vehicle Actuated Programming) controller, and ASC/3 SIL (Software-In-the-Loop) controller are implemented in the simulation.
+To test and compare control methods, we have used the VISSIM traffic simulation environment which is a microscopic multi-modal traffic simulator that gives the user control over all aspects of the network, such as vehicle type, driver behavior, intersection control, and statistical data collection.
+The VISSIM simulator allows for many types of signal controllers to be used and a built-in fixed time controller, the VAP (Vehicle Actuated Programming) controller, and ASC/3 SIL (Software-In-the-Loop) controller are implemented in the simulation.

-To fully understand the performance of the proposed control technique, it would be helpful to compare it to a current control method.
-In the results section, we study performance compared to a fixed-time controller, the default controller in VISSIM.
-Under fixed time control, the active phases change in the same predetermined sequence as in the ring diagram of the Ring Diagram figure, with each phase having fixed interval lengths.
-This is hardly a fair comparison due to the static nature (even though the times are optimized for the expected volumes) of the fixed-time controller versus the proposed controller, since the latter relies on gathering data pertaining to approaching vehicles and making subsequent informed signal-control decisions.
+In order to fully understand the performance of the proposed control technique, it would be helpful to compare it to a current control method.
+In the results section, we study performance compared to a fixed time controller, the default controller in VISSIM.
+Under fixed time control, the active phases change in the predetermined sequence as in the ring diagram of figure 2, with each phase having fixed interval lengths.
+This is hardly a fair comparison due to the static nature (and partial observability) of the fixed time controller versus the proposed controller, since the latter relies on gathering data pertaining to approaching vehicles and making subsequent informed signal control decisions.
 We therefore need to compare this method against another controller that utilizes vehicle information.
-As such, we chose to use the ASC/3 traffic controller from Econolite.
-This is an industry standard controller that has many advanced features, the least of which is a vehicle-detection capability.
+We choose to use the ASC/3 traffic controller from Econolite, since this is an industry standard controller that has many advanced features, the least of which is a vehicle detection capability.